-- Any pet or animal that accompanies an employee, student, faculty, or staff member to the CVM must be kept behind a closed or gated door when in a private office and appropriately restrained (leash, cage, carrying tote, etc.) when in the hallway or other areas inside the UTCVM buildings or on the surrounding premises. - Pets that need to accompany students to school due to reasons such as overnight shifts, medications, new puppy, or workers at your house, are welcome to day board in the hospital ward during these short periods (see Day Boarding Policy below).
-Please contact the technician in charge of the ward to make arrangements.
-You will be responsible for setting up the cage, walking, and cleaning the cage upon departure.
-There is no charge for 1-3 days of such arrangements.
+- Any pet or animal that accompanies an employee, student, faculty, or staff member to the CVM must be kept behind a closed or gated door when in a private office and appropriately restrained (leash, cage, carrying tote, etc.) when in the hallway or other areas inside the UTCVM buildings or on the surrounding premises. - Pets and other animals must be kept under control at all times.
+This may necessitate the use of a crate when left unattended in offices.
+Pets cannot be a nuisance to others. - Owners of pets that are not abiding by college policy or that are constituting a nuisance (e.g., barking) will be asked to remove the pet.